simonhw/middle-earth-champion/README.md

 ![Beaver waiting list screen](assets/images/readme/beavers-waiting-list.png)

+Depending on the character length of the data registered, some details may not be shown in the terminal for a given entry.
+This is so that each row is kept at most 80 characters in length.
+In the screenshot above, the first entry omits the date of birth detail in order to fit the child's name, parent's name, and email on one line.
+At the very least, a data row will always show the child's name and the parent's email address.
+(See Solved Bug #7 in [TESTING.md](/TESTING.md) for more details)

 At this point, the admin user is given the option to delete someone from the waiting list for any reason e.g. the child has been enrolled or changed their mind about joining.

 Entering `y` will present a new input asking the user to select a number from the list corresponding to the data row they wish to delete.
 When a number is chosen, the corresponding name of the child to be removed from the waiting list is shown.
 The user is then asked to confirm the action of deletion.
 Entering `n` will cancel this process and ask the user if they want to edit another section.
 Entering `y` will print a message saying an attempt is being made to delete the row and then another message either stating that the row was successfully deleted or that something went wrong accessing the data.

 ![Data deleted successfully screen](assets/images/readme/successful-delete.png)

-An option to delete another entry is presented to the user.
-If `y` is entered, the updated waiting list is printed to the terminal again and the same steps above are followed.
-If `n` is entered, the user is asked if they want to view the waiting lists again and the same processes follow as above.
+An option to view the updated waiting list is presented to the user.
+If `y` is entered, the updated list is printed to the terminal and the same steps as above can be followed.
+If `n` is entered, the user is asked if they want to view the other waiting lists.
+Answering `y` will print the numbered lists again and ask the user to select one.
+Answering `n` will prompt the user to choose between returning to the main menu again or exiting the program.

 ![Edit another section screen](assets/images/readme/edit-another-section.png)

-Finally, the user is given the option to return to the main menu by inputting `y` or exit the program with `n`.

 #### Large Waiting Lists
 A later addition to this program tackled the idea of printing a long waiting list to the terminal.
 I decided to initially limit the display of large lists to the first 15 data entries only, as this looked neat in the confines of the 24-row high Heroku terminal.
 The user can choose to then print the rest of the rows if they wish.
 In each instance, they are then given the option to select a row to delete.